 The professional engineer shall provide a sampling and monitoring plan to demonstrate that the design complies with the water quality standards in 12VAC5-613-90 .

-For in situ monitoring, the design engineer shall specify locations within the soil treatment area's zone of influence (i.e., mounding) where samples representative of the effluent quality being achieved by the treatment works can be collected.
-Monitoring wells or lysimeters shall be located at least six inches above any seasonal or permanent water table.
+For in situ monitoring, the design engineer shall specify locations within the soil treatment area's zone of influence (i.e., mounding) where samples representative of the effluent quality being achieved by the treatment works can be collected..
 Monitoring may be conducted using sampling wells, lysimeters, or other methods approved by the department.
 Suction lysimeters may not be used for fecal coliform monitoring

 The design engineer shall identify an intermediate compliance point (or points) within the treatment system along with corresponding constituent concentrations (e.g., BOD5, fecal coliforms) for use if in situ monitoring is not desired or if an in situ sample cannot be obtained for any reason.
 The intermediate compliance point and the corresponding constituent concentrations shall be approved by the department.
 The AOSS operation permit shall be conditioned upon compliance with the constituent concentrations approved pursuant to this subdivision.